Frequently Asked Questions:

 What are Essential Oils?

 Essential oils are undiluted products that have been extracted from flowers, herbs, leaves, grasses, roots, woods, barks, spices, fruits or gum.
+The extraction is via steam/water distillation or via cold pressing ( usually for citrus oils).

 What is the difference between essential oils and carrier oils?